Diamondbacks vs. Tigers Player Props Betting Odds

 Marte Stats

-- Ketel Marte has collected 64 hits with 11 doubles, four triples, nine home runs and 19 walks.
-He has driven in 25 runs with six stolen bases.
+- Ketel Marte has 64 hits with 11 doubles, four triples, nine home runs, 21 walks and 26 RBI.
+He's also stolen six bases.

 Marte Recent Games